-Using Quick Notes on a Mac
+Create Quick Note on Mac

-2) Next, click on Mission Control.
+2) Choose Mission Control.

 3) Select the Hot Corners option in the bottom left corner.

 You can also add images, text, and links to your Quick Notes.
 To add text and images from a web page, simply select the content, then right-click and choose Add to Quick Note.
 If you want to add a link, click on the link button in the Quick Note toolbar and add a link.

-How to use Quick Note on iPad
+Create Quick Note on iPad

 Use Apple Pencil

 If you own an Apple Pencil, then this is the best way to bring up a Quick Note on your iPad.
-Here’s how.
+Here’s how:

 1) Unlock your iPad.

 2) Use your Apple Pencil and swipe inwards from the bottom right corner.
 Keep swiping until the Quick Note box is fully expanded.

 Launch Quick Notes from Control Center

-1) Open Settings app on iPad.
+1) Open the Settings app on your iPad.

 2) Select Control Center from the sidebar.